 We are continuing to expand worldwide and have recently significantly expanded our presence in Brazil and Asia.
-We have made and will continue to make substantial investments as we enter these and other new geographic markets.
+We have made and will continue to make substantial investments as we enter new geographic markets, some of which are emerging markets.
 These include investments in data centers and cloud-based infrastructure, sales, marketing and administrative personnel and facilities.
 Often we must make these investments when it is still unclear whether future sales in the new market will justify the investments.
 In addition, these investments may be more expensive than we initially anticipate.
 If our required investments are greater than anticipated, or if our customer growth does not meet our expectations, our financial results will be negatively impacted.